Omar-Al-Sharif/Assembly8086-Processor-Simulation-Game/README.md

 14. If any player's points reach zero s/he loses.

 15. Flying objects appear randomly at both screens at the same time.
 Each player tries to shoot it using a gun.
 Based on the object color it gives the players a certain number of points i.e. green object gives the player one point, blue object gives the player two points … etc. The gun is moved using arrows and shooting using a space bar.
 Colored circles with a number inside it determines the numbers of hit flying objects.
-16. For the second level, all rules of the first level are applied in addition to the following rules
+16. For the second level, all rules of the first level are applied in addition to the following rules:
 - The forbidden character is hidden.
 Any command including the forbidden character will not be executed.
 Each player should deduce the forbidden character through non executed commands.
 - For each command, each player is able to decide whether to execute it on his/her processor or the opponent processor.
 - Each player should be able to put initial values for any register at the beginning of the level.